leemwalker/thousand-worlds/roadmap.md

 ---

-# Phase 10: Frontend UI (5-7 weeks)
+# Phase 10: Frontend UI (3-4 weeks)

+> **Architecture Principle: Thin Client**
+> The frontend is a "dumb terminal" - it sends raw text to the backend and renders structured responses.
+> All command parsing, validation, context tracking, and output formatting logic resides on the backend.

-## Phase 10.1: Core UI Components (2-3 weeks)
+## Phase 10.1: Core UI Components (2 weeks)
 ### Status: ⏳ Not Started
 ### Prompt:
-Following TDD principles, implement Phase 10.1 Core UI Components optimized for mobile with desktop support:
+Following TDD principles and **thin-client architecture**, implement Phase 10.1 Core UI Components optimized for mobile with desktop support:

 Core Requirements:

-1. Design mobile-first UI layout with desktop responsive scaling:
+1. **Mobile-first UI layout with desktop responsive scaling**:
    - Mobile layout (primary target):
      ```
      ┌─────────────────────────┐